Conquer "Similar Grammar" with 100 Free Questions: Distinguish by Connection and Context

 Write down the connection and context

-For each marked question, jot down the specific connection rule and the typical situation where that grammar is used (e.g., "used for negative results").
+For each marked question, jot down the specific connection rule and the typical situation where that grammar is used, such as "used for negative results."

 Re-test for confidence